dreamhold-org/dre-monorepo/apps/crm/README.md

 Production-ready Docker Compose deployment of EspoCRM with PostgreSQL, Traefik reverse proxy, automated backups, and real-time WebSocket support.

+**Environment Support:** This deployment supports separate development and production environments with isolated databases and backups.

 ## Overview

 This deployment provides a complete EspoCRM installation with: